AlexAndorra/advanced-gp-pydata/README.md

     - How to choose and customize covariance functions to suit different problems.

-4. Fitting and Evaluating your GP Model (5 min)
+4. Marginal, Latent, and Sparse GPs (10 min)

-    - Methods for fitting GPs and validating their output.
+    - Different classes of GPs and their properties.

 5. Fast Gaussian Processes: HSGP Approximation (10 min)